FIVE judicial officers appointed

 The Court promotes a culture that supports the identification, analysis, assessment, treatment, monitoring and review of all strategic, operational, compliance and financial risks.
 This is supported by the Court's Risk Control and Compliance Framework.

 The Risk Control and Compliance Framework provides policies, procedures and tools to promote effective risk management.
-The framework is available to all court staff on the intranet for the principal purpose of achieving better services and outcomes for clients, judicial services and staff.
+The Framework was updated during 2013–14 and is available to all court staff on the intranet for the principal purpose of achieving better services and outcomes for clients, judicial services and staff.

 The Court continued to participate in the annual Comcover benchmarking survey, which measures risk and assesses the extent of cultural change within agencies.
 The Court's overall result continued to improve, reflecting the Court's efforts in the area of risk management.